By David Grossman

 - Exit: Though you may not be thinking about it when starting your business, selling a franchise is usually much easier than selling an independent business.
 You are likely to sell the franchise more quickly and at a higher profit multiple (even after accounting for the franchisor’s sale fee).

-How do you select a franchise?
+How to select a franchise

 Once you do decide to explore a franchise, the big decision is which franchisor to choose.
 Key factors in this decision include: